AliceWonderMiscreations/PluggableUnplugged/README.md

 Better Hash, Salt, and WordPress Nonce Generation
 -------------------------------------------------

-I am not a fan of how WordPress generates hashes, salts, and what they call a nonce but have no right to call a nonce.
+I am not a fan of how WordPress generates hashes, salts, and what they wrongly call a nonce.
+Really they have no right to call it nonce.
+They can call it a token, but calling it a nonce is misleading and can result in a false sense of security that can be dangerous.

 ### WordPress Hashes